statecapitols.tigerleaf.com What's On Top, Cupolas (on domes) 1

 |

-This capitol is a 'What's On Top Extravaganza!'
+The Connecticut state capitol is an ornate building with a highly decorated drum and dome.
 The detailing on the drum, a few of the statues encircling the dome, and a finial on top of one of the turret roofs all are worth noting in the image below.
 Then there is the cupola pictured at right, with its intricate roof.
 Believe it or not, there also used to be a statue on top of the cupola.
 (See Favorites, Statues)

 image courtesy of David Lingner (San Diego, CA) through a Creative Commons License